SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 The following code example demonstrates a range of RTTI attribute accesses and method calls.
 It includes retrieving type information at runtime for elementary and enumerated types, structures, internal tables, data references, classes, and interfaces.
 Find more information in the section below.

 To try the example out, create a demo class named `zcl_some_class` and paste the code into it.
 The example is not set up to display output in the console.
 So, after activation, you may want to set a break point at the first position possible and choose *F9* in ADT to execute the class.
 You can then walk through the example in the debugger.
 This will allow you to double-click on the variables and check out the contents.
-The example is similar to the one below, however, this only focuses on the method calls without output preparation among others.
+The example is similar to the one below, however, this only focuses on the method calls and attribute accesses without output preparation among others.

 ```abap
 CLASS zcl_some_class DEFINITION